norgance/Norgance/backend/jwe-proxy/README.md

     Client->>+ApiServer: Query and random symmetric key for response (JWE encrypted with public key) ApiServer->>-Client: Response (JWE encrypted with the symmetric key)
 ```

+Ideally, the public key server should use a different HTTPS chain of trust than other Norgance's client and API server.

+## Technologies

+This proxy will be between the client and Hasura.
+It is written in Golang because good JWE support in Rust is not really there yet.